bitdessin/JustDeepIt/docs/source/tutorials/wheat-head-detection.rst

 We set the **architecture** to Faster R-CNN, the **workspace** to the location containing folder :file:`train` and file :file:`train.json`, and the other parameters as shown in the screenshot below.
+Note that the value of **workspace** may be different from the screenshot depending on user's environment.
 Then, we press button **Load Workspace**.